SethMinor/Cobwebbing/README.md

 # Cobwebbing

-Scripting tools for creating cobweb diagrams representing the forward-time evolution of discrete dynamical systems.
+Scripting tools for creating MATLAB cobweb diagrams representing the forward-time evolution of discrete dynamical systems.

 The 'Iterate' .txt file corresponds to a .m function file helpful for continuously iterating a discrete map.